Rob Thomas Biography (Wikipedia)

-Robert Kelly "Rob" Thomas (born February 14, 1972) is a German-born American singer and songwriter.
-He went to high school at Lake Brantley High School.
-He is the primary songwriter and lead singer of the band Matchbox Twenty.
-Thomas also records and performs as a solo artist.
+Robert Kelly "Rob" Thomas (born February 14, 1972) is a German-born American singer, songwriter and record producer, best known as the primary songwriter and lead singer of the band Matchbox Twenty.
+Thomas also records and performs as a solo artist with "Lonely No More" released in 2005 becoming his biggest solo chart success.
 Thomas earned three Grammy Awards for co-writing and singing on the Santana triple-platinum hit "Smooth", on the album Supernatural in 1999.

-He has also lent his songwriting talents to such artists as Tom Petty, Willie Nelson, Mick Jagger, Marc Anthony, Pat Green, Taylor Hicks, Travis Tritt and Daughtry.
+He has also lent his songwriting talents to such artists as Willie Nelson, Mick Jagger, Marc Anthony, Pat Green, Taylor Hicks, Travis Tritt and Daughtry.

 Since 1996, his band has released a string of hit singles to radio including "Push", "3AM", "Real World", "Back 2 Good", "Bent", "If You're Gone", "Mad Season", "Disease", "Unwell", "Bright Lights", "How Far We've Come", and "She's So Mean".
 In 2004, the Songwriters Hall of Fame awarded Thomas its first Starlight Award, recognizing young songwriters who have already had a lasting influence in the music industry.